jbouwh/ha-elro-connects/README.md

 ### Using HACS

 1. Install the [Home Assistant Community Store (HACS)](https://hacs.xyz/docs/setup/download).
-2. Add Elro Connects as custom repository.
-See [the HACS FAQ](https://hacs.xyz/docs/faq/custom_repositories) and add `https://github.com/jbouwh/ha-elro-connects` as repository.
-3. Select `integration` as category.
+2. Select `integration` as category and click `+` to add an integration.
-4. After this you should be able to add, download and install Elro Connects as a custom integration via HACS.
+3. Find and install install Elro Connects via HACS.
-5. When the installation via HACS is done, restart Home Assistant.
+4. When the installation via HACS is done, restart Home Assistant.
-6. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Elro Connects"
+5. In the HA UI go to `Configuration` -> `Integrations` click `+` and search for `Elro Connects`

 ### Manual